Skip to Content

 Bribery

 According to Minnesota Statutes § 609.42, bribery occurs when someone gives or promises something of value to a public figure to influence the performance of their official duties.
 It can also occur when a public figure accepts something of value, knowing that such was given to affect their decision-making.
-The offense is punishable by up to 10 years of imprisonment and/or up to $20,000 in fines.
+Bribery is punishable by up to 10 years of imprisonment and/or up to $20,000 in fines.

 The federal law on bribery forbids similar conduct as the state law.
 However, a public official is one who holds a position with the U.S. government, such as a member of Congress.
 It also applies to witnesses who are to give testimony at federal proceedings.
 A conviction can result in imprisonment for up to 15 years, and any public official found guilty of the offense will be disqualified from holding office in the U.S.